Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Contraindications: individual intolerance to drugs, hypertonic disease, myocardial infarction, myocarditis, benign tumors of the mammary glands.

 Efficiency high.
-In most patients, t allows to avoid surgery.
+In most patients, it avoids surgery.

-1. Replacement hormone therapy.
-In hypothyroidism, a synthetic thyroid hormone (euthyrox, L-thyroxine) is prescribed.
-In case of impaired adrenal function, analogues of their hormones are taken (hydrocortisone, prednisolone, fludrocortisone).
+1. Hormone replacement therapy.
+For hypothyroidism, synthetic thyroid hormone (euthyrox, L-thyroxine) is prescribed.
+If adrenal function is impaired, analogues of their hormones (hydrocortisone, prednisolone, fludrocortisone) are taken.
 Recovery hormonal balance leads to normalization of prolactin.

 Indications: hypothyroidism, conditions after operations on thyroid gland and adrenal insufficiency.